Refereed Learning

 \subsubsection{Our techniques}

-\paragraph{Protocols for purely additive and for mixed errors.} As a warm-up, we describe our refereed learning protocols for the setting with additive error $\eta>0$ and zero-one metric on $\cY$.
-(We describe these protocols in more detail in \cref{sec:add-mixed-error}.)
+\paragraph{Protocols for purely additive and mixed errors.} As a warm-up, consider the setting with additive error $\eta>0$ and the zero-one metric on $\cY$.
+(We describe these protocols in more detail in \Cref{sec:add-mixed-error}.)
 The natural way for the learner to bound the additive error by $\eta$ without using the provers is to draw $O(1/\eta^2)$ samples from $\cD$, query $f,h_0,h_1$ at these points, and pick the hypothesis with the smaller empirical loss.
 When multiplicative loss $\alpha=1+\eps$ with $\eps>0$ is also allowed then the learner can choose to draw only $(1+\frac{1}{\eps^2})\cdot\frac1\eta$ samples from $\cD$, find the set $S$ of samples on which $h_0$ and $h_1$ disagree, and then pick the hypothesis with the smaller empirical loss {\em over the samples in $S$.}

-The learner can then use the provers as follows: instead of directly querying $f,h_0,h_1$ on the sampled points, the learner can send the sample points to the provers and have the provers make the queries and report back the obtained values.
+The learner can then use the provers as follows: instead of directly querying $f,h_0,h_1$ on the sampled points, the learner can send the sampled points to the provers and have the provers make the queries and report back the obtained values.
 If the provers disagree on any returned value, the learner picks {\em one} such value, makes the query itself, and proceeds with the values provided by the prover that reported the correct value.